Tag: defensive systems

 Key Takeaways

-• Communication and timing are essential.
+• Rotations and communication are critical

 IHM Knowledge Center